Houthi drones hit Saudi oil heartland, sources say crude flows disrupted

 He said Riyadh had in the past largely protected oil assets against vehicle-borne explosive attacks by militant groups.

-Hours after the Houthi strike in Abqaiq, the Reuters witness said fire and smoke were still visible but had started dying down.
-Earlier video footage verified by Reuters showed bright flames and thick plumes of smoke rising towards the dark pre-dawn sky.
+Hours after the Houthi strike in Abqaiq, the Reuters witness said fire and smoke were visible but appeared to have been extinguished by early evening.
+Earlier video footage verified by Reuters showed bright flames and thick plumes of smoke.
 An emergency vehicle is seen rushing towards the site.

 The Saudi-led coalition launched air strikes on Yemen’s northern Saada province, a Houthi stronghold, on Saturday, a Reuters witness said.
 Houthi-run al Masirah TV said the warplanes targeted a military camp.